Fact-checked by Dr. Anthony Gustin, DC, MS.

 - Pre-existing hormonal imbalance (not caused by keto)

 - Hypo or hyperthyroidism (also not caused by keto)

 These other causes need to be ruled out—and treated—before you and your doctor can conclude/diagnose a bad experience with ketosis—if you have actually been in ketosis.

 Measure your ketones and make sure your caloric intake matches the physical demands you put yourself through.
 Go after healthy fitness goals and keep your stress levels down.

 Wondering about how keto has affected other women when it comes to their periods, or in their senior years, during/after menopause?
-Lots of heartening answers in Ketogenic Forums and also in this Reddit thread.
-You would also find support and discussions in our Perfect Keto Community.
+Check out the discussions in the Perfect Keto Community.
 For information about ketosis and pregnancy, go here.